ycrc/PIL/_episodes/03-create.md

 The `cp` command works very much like `mv`, except it copies a file instead of moving it.
 We can check that it did the right thing using `ls` with two paths as parameters.
-Unlike some Unix commands, `ls` can be given multiple paths at once:
+Unlike some Linux commands, `ls` can be given multiple paths at once:

 ~~~